 - Have a quiz night!
 Make up a quiz or chose a one from online, there’s loads of free themed ones from Harry Potter to movies, disney to nursery rhymes.
 Why not make mini quiches to nibble on?

-- Learn about quilting and give it a go
+- Learn about quilting and give it a go.
+Use old sheets and pillow cases and sew together.

 - Go on a quick walk, how far can you go and how fast?